Ham and eggs are a natural pair, especially in a sandwich-style salad featuring green garlic, spicy brown mustard, and crunchy celery.

 The ingredients list for this recipe is super simple.
 Check it out:

 ham – You can use any ham you typically buy, such as deli slices, ham steak, or leftovers from a Slow Cooker Ham.
 Chop it fine so that you don’t have big chunks in your salad.
-If you have lots of ham that you might not use in a short amount of time, remember you can freeze it in portions.
+If you have lots of ham that you might not use in a short amount of time, remember you can freeze ham you have leftover in portions.
 You can also use chopped cooked bacon if you prefer.
+Be sure to make this Creamy Ham Pasta with Peas & Tomatoes if you’ve got extra.

 celery – One rib is all you need.
 If you’re not sure what to do with the rest of the stalk (Yes, that whole bundle of celery is called a stalk), you can add it to a Veggie Tray.
 You can also freeze sliced celery.